 If you are using an existing strategy to generate the source point, click the open button on the toolbar or click Open on the File menu.
-Then, in the Open dialog box, choose the file that you want to use as the source strategy button in the toolbar, or select Globals from the view menu
+Then, in the Open dialog box, choose the file that you want to use as the source strategy

-If you do not have an existing file to work from, you must create the source strategy now (see How to Create a Strategy on page 152).
+If you do not have an existing file to work from, you must create the source strategy now (see How to Create a Strategy on page 159).